44 Positive Environmental Success Stories - April 2024

 Photo by Joseph Daniel / Unsplash

 AP News wrote about Serbia’s only horse sanctuary which has cared for dozens of tortured, old and neglected animals.
-The 43 year old Serbian set up the country’s only horse sanctuary in 2015 on a small piece of land in Central Serbia.
-So far around 80 horses have since passed through Staro Brdo, or Old Hill, sanctuary.
+The 43-year-old Serbian set up the country’s only horse sanctuary in 2015 on a small piece of land in Central Serbia.
+So far, around 80 horses have since passed through Staro Brdo, or Old Hill, sanctuary.

 PV Magazine reported that Texas was the top US state for solar deployment in 2023.
 The headline said solar generation increased 35% year over year in the state, and 16 GW of solar was added in 2023 alone.
 Developers are expected to add another 24 GW in 2024 and 2025, while wind power is expected to increase by 3 GW of capacity.

-Positive News Roundup - Thursday, 11th April
+Positive News Round up — Thursday, 11th April

 school of fish in body of water